Dirk94/trivia/README.md

 ## Implementation choices

+- I've time boxed myself, and this is the result after roughly 4 hours.
-- I didn't use the boilerplate startup template, because there were errors with outdated Eslint configurations.
-Creating a new default startup Vue project was easier.
+- I didn't use the boilerplate startup template.
+I got some outdated ESlint rules errors, so I decided to start from scratch with a default Vue 3 + Vite app.
 - Styled for 2 screens.
 Mobile (<1024px) and Desktop (>=1024px).
 - I wrote a few unit tests.
-I started on writing unit tests for the /src/app directory, but that required me to mock axios and at that point I already crossed the time limit, so I decided to leave that as it was, with no tests.
+I started on writing unit tests for the `/src/app` directory, but that required me to mock axios and at that point I already crossed the time limit, so I decided to leave that as it was, with no tests.
+  - If this was a real life application I would test the main features with a few Cypress end-to-end tests.
+- Because of time constraints I've decided to "trust" the Trivia API HTML generated output.
+This is a XSS vulnerability, and should probably not be deployed in a real-life application.